prateekiiest/titanic_survival_exploration/README.md

 - `fare` ?
 Passenger Fare
 - `cabin` ?
 Cabin
 - `embarked` ?
 Port of Embarkation (C = Cherbourg; Q = Queenstown; S = Southampton)

+## Contribution

+There is isn't much to contribute to, but still if you want to suggest a new algorithm(a better one whuch might give a better accuracy) then you are welcome.
+First Create an Issue and state your contribution.If approved you are welcome to send a PR.

+#### Happy Coding                                                                                           -- Prateek Chanda